magpie-ea/magpie-modules/README.md

                 + ...
                 + ...

  `_babe.full.min.js` includes the dependencies that \_babe uses (jQuery, Mustache and csv-js).
- With `_babe.full.min.js` there is no need to install and import jQuery, Mustache and csv-js.
+There is no need to install and import jQuery, Mustache and csv-js.

  `_babe.min.js` includes only the \_babe package, the dependencies should be installed separately for \_babe to work.